-- 1. Start ArcMap - 2.
+- 1. Start ArcMap. - 2.
 Click the Add Data button on the Standard Toolbar - a.
-Navigate to the location of the pedestrian trails - b.
+Navigate to the location of the pedestrian trails. - b.
 Click on the pedestrian trails dataset and click Add to add the dataset to ArcMap. - 3.
 Use the Select by Attributes... dialog to select Existing pedestrian trails. - a.
 Click the Selection menu item and then click Select by Attributes... - b.
 Select the Pedestrian Trails from the dropdown box next to Layer: - c.
-From the Fields: box, dotd.
-Then, click the = button.
-From the Fields: box, double-click on "Status".
+From the Fields: box, double- click on "Status". - d.
+Then, click the = button. - e.

-- e.
 Click the Get Unique Values and then double click 'Existing'. - f.
 Click Apply to execute the query and then click Close. - 4.
 Right-click on the Pedestrian Trails layer in the Table of Contents and select Data...-> Export Data. - a.
-Choose this layer's source data for the coordinate system. - b.
-Specify the Output Location. - c.
+Choose this layer's source data for the coordinate system.b.
+Specify the Output Location.

+- c.
 Click OK. - d.
 If ArcMap prompts you to add the exported shapefile to the Table of Contents, click Yes.